Maroon 5, Adam Levine get "Overexposed" on new album

 The move towards pop comes after the band scored its biggest hit with the single "Moves Like Jagger," featuring Christina Aguilera, which has sold 5.2 million copies in the U.S. since June 2011 according to Nielsen SoundScan.

-The song's success was fuelled by Levine and Aguilera's roles as judges on "The Voice", which has seen their popularity soar in the last year.
+The song's success was fueled by Levine and Aguilera's roles as judges on "The Voice", which has seen their popularity soar in the last year.

 But Maroon 5 also makes sure on the new album to feature its acoustic roots from 10 years ago, showcasing Levine's voice against a guitar-driven melody on "Beautiful Goodbye," and in the anthemic "Daylight."
 Levine gives his rawest performance in "Sad," a piano ballad of heartbreak and personal anguish.